CSYE-6225-shalom/webapp/README.md

             - Status Code: 400 Bad Request (if you send a request body to this endpoint).
             - Status Code: 405 Method Not Allowed (if you send a request other than GET method to this endpoint).
             - Status Code: 404 Not Found (if you send a request that doesnt match the expected url).

+---

+## Branching and Merging Strategy

+This project follows a **forking workflow**.
+All development occurs in the forked repository, with changes committed through **Pull Requests (PRs)** from the forked repository into the `main` branch of the main repository.
+Key guidelines:

+1. Fork the main repository to your GitHub account.
+2. Create feature branches in your fork for each change or feature (e.g., `feature/my-new-feature`).
+3. Commit your changes to the feature branch.
+4. Submit a PR from your fork's feature branch to the `main` branch of the main repository.
+5. PRs must be reviewed and approved before merging into the `main` branch.

+---